JustinStitt/lazer/README.md

 ### What it Does

-Allows you to more easily inform GPT about your
+Allows you to more easily inform GPT about functions in your code 😊

+> **Warning** don't RCE yourself lol

 ## Installation